Mil e Uma Noites

-Mil e Uma Noites (One Thousand and One Nights) is the fourth (and originally final, until their reunion in 2017) studio album of Brazilian pop girl group Rouge, released on May 30, 2005, by Sony BMG.
+Mil e Uma Noites (One Thousand and One Nights) is the fourth studio album and the first greatest hits album of Brazilian pop girl group Rouge, released on May 30, 2005, by Sony BMG.
 The work is a mix of new tracks and a greatest hits compilation, including "Ragatanga", "Brilha La Luna" and "Blá Blá Blá".
 Previously unreleased songs were "Me Leva Contigo", "Mais Uma Da Lista", "Cidade Triste", "Onde Está O Amor?", "O Amor é Ilusão" and the lead single "Vem Habib (Wala Wala)", and a bonus acoustic version of the hit "Um Anjo Veio Me Falar".
 The album sold more than 50,000 copies in Brazil.

 Background

 After releasing three albums, the girls wanted their new album to have only new songs, but the record company wanted a compilation album.
 For Rouge, to have new songs at that moment (2005) was a way to prove to the public and the press that the group did not end, as was speculated.
 The rumors, according to Patrícia Lissa, started because the quartet was living a transition period since 2004, when it left the producer RGB and were signed to Arsenal (Rick Bonadio) after Luciana Andrade's departure.
 Also, their last album was not as successful as their first two albums.
 In addition, their label, Sony Music, merged with BMG.

 "Today many people respect us and do not see us as a laboratory band, a disposable product, made to sell millions of a single disc, give money to many people and then disappear," she says.
 After the discussion about the fate of the album, Mil e Uma Noites became a compilation and an album of new songs in a single album.
 The format of the album was the form found by the girls to reconcile their interests with those of the record company.